 You may use a bonus action to cause a small localized tremor (usually by stomping your foot or slamming your fist down), dealing your unarmed strike damage in a 5-foot sphere centered on you, halved on an Agility save.
 Those who fail the saving throw are also knocked prone.
 If you have a natural weapon, you can use it to determine the damage you deal instead.

 If you use this ability at the end of a Heroic Leap, you may add +5 to the total damage.

-This talent can be used a number of times equal to your proficiency bonus before replenishing after a short rest.
+This talent can be used a number of times equal to your proficiency bonus before replenishing after a short or long rest.

 Tricks of the Trade

 You may cast the compelled duel spell, but instead of drawing the target to you, you can direct them to a secondary target within 30 feet of both of you.
 The target of the spell has advantage to the saving throw unless the secondary creature is one of your allies or is neutral to both of you.

-After being used, this cannot be used again until after a short rest.
+After being used, this cannot be used again until after a short or long rest.
 This effect ends if you attack the target, if the third creature does not defend itself, or if you end your turn more than 30 feet away from the target.
 If the target defeats the secondary target, you regain use of this ability.
-This talent can be taken multiple times, each time adding another two uses of this ability before a short rest.
+This talent can be taken multiple times, each time adding another two uses of this ability before a short or long rest.

 Umbral Sight